ietf-wg-cellar/ebml-specification/specification.markdown

 An EBML Schema MUST declare exactly one Element at Level 0 (referred to as the Root Element) that MUST occur exactly once within an EBML Document.
 The Root Element MUST be mandatory (with minOccurs set to 1) and MUST be defined to occur exactly once (maxOccurs set to 1).
 Note that the EBML and Void Elements may also occur at Level 0 but are not considered to be Root Elements.

+Elements defined to only occur at Level 1 are known as Top-Level Elements.

 The EBML Schema does not itself document the EBML Header, but documents all data of the EBML Document that follows the EBML Header.
 The EBML Header itself is documented by this specification in the [EBML Header Elements](#ebml-header-elements) section.

 #### EBML Schema Element Attributes